 • No audio pass-through

-Bonus Tips: Making the Most of Your Capture Card
+Bonus Tips: Get the Most from Your Capture Card

 A couple sits on a couch, playing a space-themed video game on a large TV in a modern living room with blue accents.

-Takeaway: Start small, scale when ready.
-Even a basic capture card gives you a massive step up from direct console streaming.
+Takeaway: Start small.
+Upgrade when you’re ready.
+Even entry-level gear is a major step up from basic streaming.

 Quick Comparison Table